corda/corda-docs/content/en/docs/cenm/1.3/corda-networks.md

 Each Network Map that represents a segregated sub zone is configured separately from the others as a distinct entity unaware of one another

-Each Network Map requires
+Each Network Map Service requires:

-* A configuration file
+* A configuration file.
-* A starting set of network parameters
+* A starting set of network parameters.
-* One or more notaries for inclusion in the whitelist
+* One or more notaries for inclusion in the whitelist.
-* A signing service configured to sign the network map and network parameters
+* A signing service configured to sign the network map and network parameters.